Backup QB Rush wins again as Cowboys beat Commanders 25-10 - NewsBreak

 SNYDER SIGHTING

-Washington owner Dan Snyder, under investigation by the NFL over alleged workplace misconduct within his club, was on the field before the game with Jones.
+Washington owner Dan Snyder, under investigation by the NFL over alleged workplace misconduct within his club, was on the field before the game with Cowboys owner Jerry Jones.
 Snyder is suspended from day-to-day operations and hasn't been seen in public at Commanders home games.

 INJURIES

 Cowboys: All-Pro RG Zack Martin exited in the third quarter after colliding with another player and favoring his right leg.
 He returned. ...
+CB Jourdan Lewis was out early with a hamstring injury and didn't return.
+He was replaced as the nickel player initially by rookie DaRon Bland. ...
 DT Quinton Bohanna injured a shoulder in the fourth quarter.

 Redskins: LB Milo Eifler was sidelined by a hamstring injury and didn't return. ...
 S Percy Butler was announced as questionable to return with a quadriceps issue.